 We are currently working with three schools in Auckland - Epsom Normal Primary, Remuera Intermediate and Roscommon School, and the Scouts St. Chads group.
 Our nature photography workshops have enhanced students' mental wellbeing, given them the opportunity to experience the wonders of nature through their own photographs, and provided them an avenue to be creative in thought and expression.
 We've run these workshops on school grounds and nearby nature reserves.
-Take a peek at the beautiful glimpses of nature captured by the students and what the teachers and school management is saying!
-Their work has been published in form of books that are available in the school libraries and made available to the participating students.
+The students' work has been published in form of books that are available in the school libraries and made available to the participating students.

 New Zealand, like the rest of the world, is facing conservation, climate change and sustainability challenges.
 We want to increase awareness and inspire action, and a critical step is to connect people with nature.